I research and write about Franz Marc from the German aesthetic, philosophical, and psychological frameworks of Einfühlung

 My hope all along has been that the John and Mable Ringling Museum of Art, the State Art Museum of Florida operated by Florida State University, would acknowledge the illicit acquisition of the prints by the American UPI reporter Robert Beattie from the notorious “Kunsthändler to the Third Reich” Bernhard A. Böhmer in 1940 prior to Beattie’s donation of them to the Ringling in 1956 where they have been hidden since, and allow these works to be shared with the public.

-To more fully bring this story to light, I would like to compile a volume, half catalogue, half detective story, about these works.
-Please do contact me at firstname.lastname@example.org
+To more fully bring this story to light, I have created a collaborative book project half catalogue, half detective story, about these works.
+Here is the first Call for Authors

 if you are interested in working together on this project.